Zunaeed-Imran/PHP_Full_Course_for_non-haters/README.md

 - just use if_else and post method, not used localhost or any database.
 4. While_loop Practice
 - Practice while loop with stop button useing.
+- in while loop we can run the loop without `$i++` variable increment
+- it can run infinitely not like for loop